 If you can compare the 2004 Senators versus Flyers brawl to this Kings and Flyers brawl, you’ll notice a heap of differences.
 The benches never emptied onto the ice, the officials didn’t lose total control over the game, and the most vicious fighting only lasted momentarily.
 Whereas, in 1979, both sets of players were trying to do serious damage to each other with each punch and the officials couldn’t do anything about it.

-3. Quebec Nordiques Vs Montreal Canadians 1984: Louis Sleigher and Jean Hamel
+3. Quebec Nordiques Vs Montreal Canadiens 1984: Louis Sleigher and Jean Hamel

 The Quebec Nordiques and Montreal Canadiens met in the second-round playoffs for the 1984 Stanley Cup.
 The game took place on April 20, Good Friday, and is famous for its brawl, which went down in hockey history as the Good Friday Massacre.
 Fights between the two sides took place over multiple periods and totaled 252 penalty minutes and 11 ejections from the game.